 How to write holiday subject lines your subscribers can’t resist

 Some words are more attention-grabbing than others.
 When crafting your subject lines, use these power words:

 - Sales-driven: Hot deal, promotion, discount, savings, free shipping

 - Timeliness: Order now, limited-time, today-only, last minute, Open now, Exclusive

 - Holiday: Good cheer, 12 Deals of Christmas, Season’s Greetings

 - Words of gratitude: Thank you, appreciation, your support

 Personalize your subject line

-Emails with personalized subject lines are 26% more likely to be opened.
-In other words, it’s worth your time to add a subscriber’s first name to the subject line this holiday season.
-You should also consider other ways you can personalize your campaigns to deliver the kind of 1:1 experiences your subscribers expect.
+, so it’s worth your time to add a subscriber’s first name to the subject line this holiday season.
+You should also consider other ways you can personalize your campaigns to deliver the kind of experiences your subscribers expect.
 You can gain heaps of personalization ideas here and use this checklist for success.